 Understanding Line Structure

-When it comes to preparing your composition, chances are you’ll want to use guidelines as a visual aid.
+When preparing your composition, chances are you’ll want to use guidelines as a visual aid.

-A typographic line structure is comprised of several horizontal lines marking the different spacial anatomies of a letterform.
+A typographic line structure comprises several horizontal lines marking the different spacial anatomies of a letterform.

-You’ll want to draw these guidelines out so that you can ensure consistency throughout your work.
+You’ll want to draw these guidelines to ensure consistency throughout your work.

 Consider the following diagram:

-All letters sit on the baseline, and most lowercase letters are as tall as the x-height.
+All letters sit on the baseline; most lowercase letters are as tall as the x-height.

 However, some letters (such a “b” or “l”) have a stem that rises beyond the x-height.

-These extended portions of a letter are called ascenders, and they’ll reach all the way up to the ascender guideline.
+These extended portions of a letter are called ascenders, and they’ll reach up to the ascender guideline.

-Likewise, some letters (such as “j” or “p”) have descenders, or portions of the letter that reach below the baseline all the way down to the descender guideline.
+Likewise, some letters (such as “j” or “p”) have descenders or portions of the letter that reach below the baseline down to the descender guideline.

-All uppercase letters also sit on the baseline and a couple also have descenders.
+All uppercase letters also sit on the baseline, and a couple also has descenders.